Lavinia Greenlaw: Writing

+Primarily a poet, Greenlaw was the author of two pamphlets, The Cost of Getting Lost in Space (1991) and Love from a Foreign City (1992), before her first full-length collection, Night Photograph, was published in 1993 by Faber.
+Her work was included in the 1997 Bloodaxe Books anthology Making for Planet Alice: New Women Poets, edited by Maura Dooley, and the same year Greenlaw's second collection, A World Where News Travelled Slowly, was published.

-Primarily a poet, Greenlaw has also written novels, short stories, plays and non-fiction.
-She has made radio documentaries.
+She went on to write novels, short stories, plays and non-fiction.
+She has also made radio documentaries.
 Her work for music includes the libretto for the opera Peter Pan composed by Richard Ayres (Staatsoper Stuttgart/Komische Oper Berlin/Welsh National Opera and Royal Opera House, 2015).
 Publications for which she has written include the London Review of Books, The Guardian and The New Yorker, and in 2019 she was a contributor to A New Divan: A Lyrical Dialogue Between East and West (Gingko Library).

-Her work draws on her interest in science and scientific enquiry and covers themes of displacement, loss and belonging.
+Her work draws on her interest in science and scientific enquiry (there were physicists in her family) and covers themes of displacement, loss and belonging.
 Critics have seen her poetry as remarkable for its precision; her best contain a complexity and elusiveness that lead them to "appreciate with each re-reading".

 Her biography notes: "She has written and adapted several dramas for radio, including Virginia Woolf's Night and Day, Hermann Hesse's The Glass Bead Game, and a series on malaria called Five Fever Tales.
 She has made documentaries about Emily Dickinson and Elizabeth Bishop and several programmes about light, including trips to the Arctic midsummer and midwinter, the Baltic, the darkest place in England, light in London, and the solstices and equinoxes."

 Greenlaw is also a memoirist.
 Kirkus Reviews summed up her 2007 coming-of-age book, The Importance of Music to Girls, by saying: "The taut, lyric thrum of Greenlaw's prose reflects her poet's skill....Well-written, bewitching and subtly dazzling."
 Some Answers Without Questions (2021), part memoir, part manifesto, was described by Hephzibah Anderson in The Observer as "a delight: approachable, rigorous and omnivorous in its frame of reference".

+Personal life

+Greenlaw has lived in London for most of her life.
+She has a daughter.